proquest/PME/connectors/README.md

 ## Requirements:
 in the connectors directory

-*	create "proquest_zotero" folder.
-Pull https://github.com/proquest/zotero into it
+*	create "zotero" folder.
+Pull https://github.com/zotero/zotero.git into it
 *	create "zotero-connectors" folder.
-Pull https://github.com/proquest/zotero-connectors into it
+Pull https://github.com/zotero/zotero-connectors.git into it
 *	create empty "build" folder.
 This is where extensions will go.
 *	you will need to obtain certificates for chrome(chrome.pem) and safari.
 Add them to the "build"	folder.